KumaloWilson/fly_spotter/CONTRIBUTING.md

 ## Welcome Contributors!

-First off, thank you for considering contributing to FlySpotter Pro.
-It's people like you that make FlySpotter Pro such a great tool for the community.
+First off, thank you for considering contributing to FlySpotter.
+It's people like you that make FlySpotter such a great tool for the community.

 ## Code of Conduct

 By participating in this project, you are expected to uphold our Code of Conduct.
-Please report unacceptable behavior to [project maintainer email].
+Please report unacceptable behavior to kumalowilson900@gmail.com.

 ## How Can I Contribute?